FeatureBaseDB/featurebase/docs/getting-started.md

 ##### Create the Schema

-Before we can import data or run queries, we need to create our indexes and the fields within them.
-Let's create the repository index first.
-Copy the following into the StarTrace.go file:
+Before we can import data or run queries, we need to create our schema.
+Go-pilosa is implemented by importing `github.com/pilosa/go-pilosa` and its ability to read csv files is implemented by importing 'github.com/pilosa/go-pilosa/csv`.
+The first steps to creating the schema are creating a client which will communicate our schema to Pilosa, creating a schema which will contain our indexes and fields, and syncing with Pilosa.
+This is all done in the `StarTrace.go` file:
 ```
 package main